Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 What are the types of accidents on construction sites?

 • Caught-in/between – accounted for 67 out of 937 total deaths in construction in 2015 (7.2%).
-This includes construction workers killed when caught-in or compressed by equipment or objects, and struck, caught, or crushed in collapsing structure, equipment, or material.
+This includes construction workers killed when caught in or compressed by equipment or objects, or struck, caught, or crushed in collapsing structures, equipment, or materials.

 What should I do if I’m injured in a construction accident?